AbhinandSatish/Formula1SQL/README.md

     join `formula1_env.constructor_results` as b on b.constructorId = a.constructorId
     join `formula1_env.constructors`as c on c.constructorId = b.constructorId

+To explain the above code, I used the select all function which is represented as "select *" from the CSV file constructor_standings and then assigned this data      collected to a variable a, then I used a join function which would take the CSV file of constructor_results.
+I assigned constructor_results as a variable b and        then used "on b.constructorId = a.constructorId " to connect both tables on a common set.
+Once I did that I joined CSV file constructors aswell using the same    method.

 Here are two examples of a set of seasons where a change in regulations resulted in a change in the Championship winners in the following years.
 During the 2009 Formula 1 Season, Ferrari placed 3rd in the Championship, Red Bull F1 finished in 2nd place and Brawn F1 placed 1st.
 After the 2009 season,  the FIA changed the  rev-limit (revolutions per minute) to 18,000 rpm, reduction in the ground clearance of the front wing from 150 mm to 50 mm and the introduction of KERS (kinetic energy recovery system) to store some of the energy generated under braking.
 After this change, in 2010 Red Bull F1 the runner up, placed 1st in the championship and McLarin placed 2nd and Brawn (which became Mercedes in 2010) placed 4th.